Sudbury Residents

 2. Income Eligibility Guidelines: Annual combined household income*:

-3. Scholarships are limited in availability and must be applied for before December 31, 2022 for the 2023 Camp Season
+3. Scholarships are limited in availability and must be applied for before December 31, 2023 for the 2024 Camp Season.

 *The list below (How to Apply Items 1-3) will help give us a clear picture of scholarship eligibility.